Va-Ns/Spatial-Pyramid-Matching/README.md

 ## Disclaimer

 This repository is a simple form of reproduction with a few changes compared to the initial files that are provided.
 In keeping with that theme, one can identify the use of GPU accelaration and Parallel processing to minimize the experiment's time to completion.
-Yet, there exist comments and parts inside some code snippets that belong in the initial draft of the contributors as the latter are provided in the [link](https://slazebni.cs.illinois.edu/).
+Yet, there exist comments and parts inside some code snippets (even cases where the only changes made in the code snippets are just more explanatory comments) that belong in the initial draft of the contributors as the latter are provided in the [link](https://slazebni.cs.illinois.edu/).
 All acknowledgements for those parts go to the authors!

 ## License

-Following the notion of the authors, this code is for teaching/research purposes only.
+This code is for teaching/research purposes only.

 ## Table of results